Nobles of the Sword: Background

 As with the term "officer of the sword", the expression "nobles of the sword" derives from the right of such noblemen to bear a sword, which reflected their duty of knightly service to their feudal overlord.

-In later centuries, a nobleman of the sword was not recognized as such unless his family had held this status for at least four generations.
+In later centuries, a nobleman of the sword was not recognized as such unless his family had held this status for at least three generations.
 The nobility of the sword also provided non-military services to the king, holding positions in all branches of government.

 However, from the Renaissance onwards, kings upset the old nobility by the creation of a new "nobility of the robe", the first such men coming into the nobility through their own merit, by being appointed to various judicial or administrative offices, and later members buying the offices which carried such status.
 This angered the nobles of the sword, who saw their own opportunities being lost to the bourgeoisie.

 In the 17th century, the nobility of the sword began to demand that the new nobility of the robe be limited in its access to the court.
 To maximize its income, however, the government continued to sell even more positions, which caused conflict between the two groups of the nobility.

 The trend had other benefits for the monarchy, as it reduced the power of the old nobility and made it less able to revolt against the Crown.
 However, the nobility of the sword continued to provide much of the officer class of the French army and navy, thus the kings of France needed to maintain good relations with them.
 Also, many such noblemen saw the importance of maintaining strong relations with the monarch and courting his good will, and so remained at court.